 100 Books To Make Us Wise

-Some of my friends, thoroughly bored with my constant discussion on books, suggested I should compile a list of Top 100 books ever written… So here is a humble first attempt.
+I should compile a list of Top books ever written… So here is a humble first attempt.
+99 Books To Make Us Wise

 To make sure my readers do not suffer due to my ignorance, I have referred to other Top book lists (Time magazine, Guardian, greatestbooks.org, goodreads, esquire etc.) and made sure I have read the missing ones there to form a personal opinion.

 But the list below is entirely mine, with all my biases and limitations.
-These cover wide ranging subjects like Management, Philosophy, High Science, Literature, History etc. Classics like Odyssey are here (one of my father’s friends gifted us a 24 volume collection when I was 11).
-Controversial ones like Lolita or Economic Hit Men are here too.
+These cover wide ranging subjects like Management, Philosophy, Popular Science, Literature, History etc. Classics like Animal Farm are here (one of my father’s friends gifted us a 24 volume collection when I was 11).
+Controversial ones like Lolita are here too.
 There are a lot on management, influenced of course by my business education.
 But there are a lot on spirituality, happiness and God… aren’t those the ultimate questions?
-Recently, I have also picked up a deep interest in High Science: Working of the brain and working of the universe… probably the last frontiers for our species.
+Recently, I have also picked up a deep interest in Popular Science: Working of the brain and working of the universe… probably the last frontiers for our species.